BCN3D/SD-Auto-Loader/README.md

 # SD Auto Loader
 All of our 3D printers come with an 8GB SD card with all the documentation needed to get ready and start printing.
 All the info takes about half a gigabyte and a takes about 4 minutes to upload.
-Too much.
+Too much time.
+So we decided to do something about it and try to automate the process a little bit.

 ##How it works
 We've taken a Raspberry Pi and plug it a 10 port USB hub.
 Then we throw in 8 SD Readers and we can start copying files.